Murray Fraser (architect): Architectural practice

 Fraser worked as a housing architect in the 1980s for the London Borough of Haringey, before joining Architype Architects to carry out the refurbishment of a local community centre in Wapping.
 The renovation design for his own house in north London was highly commended in a 2003 RIBA competition.

-Consultancy work with Nasser Golzari and Yara Sharif in the Palestine Regeneration Team (PART) led to involvement in two prize-winning projects in the West Bank: the revitalization of the historic centre of Birzeit that won a 2013 Aga Kahn Award, and the Women’s Eco-Kitchen in Beit Iksa that was given a 2014 Holcim Sustainability Award.
+Consultancy work with Nasser Golzari and Yara Sharif in the Palestine Regeneration Team (PART) led to involvement in two prize-winning projects in the West Bank: the revitalization of the historic centre of Birzeit that won a 2013 Aga Kahn Award, and the Women's Eco-Kitchen in Beit Iksa that was given a 2014 Holcim Sustainability Award.

 He has also been engaged on speculative designs for more sustainable forms of social housing in London.

 Roles and honours

 Fraser is Chair of the Society of Architectural Historians of Great Britain.

-He co-founded the UK’s Architectural Humanities Research Association (AHRA) in 2003 and the Architectural Research in Europe Network Association (ARENA) in 2013.
+He was a founding member of the UK's Architectural Humanities Research Association (AHRA) in 2003 and the Architectural Research in Europe Network Association (ARENA) in 2013.

-He was formerly editor of The Journal of Architecture from 2007–12, he is currently Editor-in-Chief of the ARENA Journal of Architectural Research (AJAR).
+He was formerly editor of The Journal of Architecture from 2007 to 2012, he is currently Editor-in-Chief of the ARENA Journal of Architectural Research (AJAR).

 Fraser was a Distinguished Visiting Professor at the Technology University of Malaysia in Johor Bahru and later at the Chinese University of Hong Kong.
 He is a Macgeorge Fellow at the University of Melbourne in Australia.